-The Company has no credit facilities with financial institutions.
-Accordingly, its financial instruments consist of cash, short-term investments, accounts receivable and accounts payable and accrued liabilities.
+Aside from the loan payable credit facilities with financial institutions.
+Accordingly, its financial instruments consist of cash, short-term investments, accounts receivable and accounts payable and accrued liabilities, loan payable and Government loan payable.
 Unless otherwise noted, the Company does not expect to be exposed to significant interest, currency or credit risks arising from these financial instruments.
 The Company estimates that the fair value of these financial instruments approximates their carrying values because of their short term nature.